qmarsala/imagineasong/readme.md

 ## Getting Started
 Paste song text into the `in.txt` file.
 An `offset.txt` file will be created to bookmark the last line processed.
+You can change the value in this file to jump around the song.
+But the only content of the file should be the offset number.

 ### hotkeys
 `ctrl+shift+f1` - reset offset and generate first command